 For some of these new gins, seaweed is where the answer lies for that savoury element, explains Ward; for others it’s sea salt, while some are answering the growing appetite for Mediterranean flavours with the likes of olive and rosemary.
 There are even gins out there incorporating cheese and vegetables into the distilling process.

 Hard to imagine?
 We’ve rounded up five savoury gins released in the last year, so you don’t have to.
 Give them a try!

 5 savoury gins to try

 Australia’s best-known gin distillery, Four Pillars, isn’t shy when it comes to experimenting with gins.
 Its Olive Leaf savoury gin bottling is no exception.
 Made using cold-pressed extra virgin olive oil and the leaves from three different olive varieties.
 These are combined with seven Australian botanicals, including macadamia and rosemary.
 The rosemary really stands out on the nose, while the texture from the olive oil comes through beautifully on the palate.

 Holyrood Distillery Height of Arrows

 Celebrating gin’s trademark juniper botanical, this new release from Holyrood takes the less-is-more approach to gin making, using just juniper, beeswax and sea salt.
-On the nose, this is piney and light with sweet citrus, but it’s on the palate that this gin’s salinity really comes through, with an oily mouthfeel and a pepperiness on the finish.
-Used in a Gibson Martini, this gin really delivers.
+On the nose, this gin is piney and light with sweet citrus.
+It’s on the palate that this gin’s salinity really comes through, with an oily mouthfeel and a pepperiness on the finish.
+Used in a Gibson Martini, this savoury gin really delivers.